Flux3tor/FluxPad/README.md

 - Top plate
 - Heatset insert mounts

-Exported as a single STEP file in the `CAD/` folder.
+Exported as a three STEP files in the `CAD/` folder.

----

-## Future Upgrades
-- RGB underglow support
-- Multiple firmware layers
-- Macro recording mode
-- Animated OLED UI

 ---